mattleibow/CPTMSDUG-MCP-Server/README.md

 # CPTMSDUG MCP Server

-A C# library and Model Context Protocol (MCP) server for accessing Cape Town Microsoft Developer User Group (CPTMSDUG) data.
+A C# library and Model Context Protocol (MCP) server for accessing Cape Town MS Developer User Group (CPTMSDUG) data.
 This project provides both a .NET library for developers and an MCP server that enables AI assistants to answer questions about the CPTMSDUG community.

 ## What's Included

-- **Cptmsdug.Core**: .NET library for loading CPTMSDUG data from https://cptmsdug.dev/mcp.json
+- **Cptmsdug.Core**: .NET library for loading CPTMSDUG data from https://cptmsdug.dev/
 - **Cptmsdug.McpServer**: MCP server providing AI tools for community information
 - **Comprehensive Documentation**: Detailed guides for tools and common use cases